The world is changing at

-Leonard and Stephanie were all settled down in their seats high
+With Leonard and Stephanie all settled down in their seats high

-on the balcony, and the play was about to start.
-The lights were
+up on the balcony, the play was about to start.
+The lights dimmed,

-dimmed, with spotlight shinning down on the stage and its cast.
+and spotlight shinned down on the stage and its cast.
 As if on cue from

-the lighting change, the audience's collective murmurs
+the lighting change, the audience's collective murmurs ebbed

 whispered, "Excuse me, sir, could you please inform me what the name

-of this play is and briefly tell me what it's about."
+of this play is and tell me what it's about?"

 disturbing anyone and replied in a whisper of his own, "It's called 1492